pec0ra/buvic/README.md

 The command line offers 4 different possibilities to perform irradiance calculations.

-1. Calculate for a date and brewer id
+1. Calculate for dates and brewer id
 2. Calculate for given files
 3. Calculate for all files of a given directory
 4. Monitor a directory for changes and execute the calculation every time new measurement files are added